Skip to contents

-This function adjusts the colour scales of the animation frames created with frames_spatial and custom map imagery.
+This function adjusts the colour scales of frames created with frames_spatial and custom map imagery using ggplot2.

 add_colourscale(